palladius/septober/walkthrough.md

 ## How did you invent the name?

 Thanks for asking.
-Begonz (my bolognese boss) used to use this virtual month name when postponing non-porioritary activities.
+Bergonz (my former Bologna boss) used to use this virtual month name when postponing non-porioritary activities.

 ```bash
 gem install septober --no-document --quiet